davidtucker/ST2PowerTools/README.markdown

     generateSenchaTouch2Project.sh

+If you see the message `The template directory is not valid - it does not contain an index.html and app.js file` then you did not properly configure the template directory.

 The script itself will guide you through the creation process by asking for three pieces of information:

 1. Application Name - This is used as the title of your HTML page, and the variable can be configured to be used anywhere within your templates.